 - Don’t be a “Sea Lawyer” and push your stand-on status with a powerboat – sail smart and if possible adjust your course far enough away that a “close call” with a powerboat never develops.

 - Whenever possible, avoid landing your boat on a dock or beach that requires approaching on a broad reach or run.
 This type of landing is extremely hard on the boat and can be dangerous because it is nearly impossible to effectively slow down and still maintain steering control.

 “Let’s Go Sailing” by Peter Isler – Two-time America’s Cup Winner

-Peter Isler, renowned professional racer and co-founding director of ASA, has authored the new book focused on small boat sailing education for yacht clubs and community sailing programs.
+Peter Isler, renowned professional racer and co-founding director of ASA, has authored a book focused on small boat sailing education for yacht clubs and community sailing programs.
 “Targeting younger sailors, ‘Let’s Go Sailing’ goes through the ABCs of sailing a small boat in light to moderate winds and sea conditions,” said Lenny Shabes, ASA’s chairman of the board.

-“Let’s Go Sailing,” is available on the ASA website (asa.com) for $24.95, will serve as the new accompanying text for the ASA 110 small boat course.
+“Let’s Go Sailing,” is available on the ASA website (asa.com) for $24.95, and will serve as the new accompanying text for the ASA 110 small boat course.
 Upon successful completion of the course, in which students learn basic sailing terminology, sail trim, points of sail, crew responsibilities, seamanship and safety, including capsize avoidance and recovery, and navigation rules to avoid collisions, sailors are eligible to take the ASA 110 certification exam for the standard.